Yongzheng Emperor: Religion

-During the Kangxi era, it was known that the Jesuits at Peking cultivated a relationship with the fourteenth prince, whom they believed would become the next empepor.
+During the Kangxi era, it was known that the Jesuits at Peking cultivated a relationship with the fourteenth prince, whom they believed would become the next emperor.
 When Yongzheng won the throne, he spent the next three years eliminating and prosecuting his rivals and their supporters, among whom were the Jesuits.

 Destruction of ethnic minority autonomy

 The Yongzheng Emperor appointed the Manchu official Ortai who violently abolished hereditary ethnic minority states such as those belonging to ethnic minority Miao people across southwest China in Yunnan, Guizhou and Guangxi.

 Death and succession

 The Yongzheng Emperor ruled the Qing Empire for 13 years before dying suddenly in 1735 at the age of 56.
 Legend holds that he was assassinated by Lü Siniang, a daughter or granddaughter of Lü Liuliang, whose family was executed for literary crimes against the Qing government.
 Another theory was that Lü Siniang was the Yongzheng Emperor's lover, and the real mother of the Qianlong Emperor, but he refused to let her become the empress.

 It is generally accepted that he died while reading court documents, and it is likely that his death was the result of elixir poisoning from an overdose of the elixir of immortality he was consuming in the belief that it would prolong his life.
 According to Zhang Tingyu, Yongzheng on his deathbed exhibited symptoms of poisoning, and in the wake of his death, his successor the Qianlong Emperor evicted all Taoist priests from the palace, possibly as punishment for this incident.

 To prevent a succession crisis like he had faced, the Yongzheng Emperor was said to have ordered his third son Hongshi (an ally of Yinsi) to commit suicide.
 He also devised a system for his successors to choose their heirs in secret.
 He wrote his chosen successor's name on two scrolls, placed one scroll in a sealed box and had the box stored behind the stele in the Qianqing Palace.
 He kept the other copy with him or hid it.
 After his death, the officials would compare the scroll in the box with the copy he had kept.
 If they were deemed identical, the person whose name was on the paper would be the new emperor.

 The Yongzheng Emperor was interred in the Western Qing tombs 120 km southwest of Beijing, in the Tai (泰) mausoleum complex (known in Manchu as the Elhe Munggan).
 His fourth son Hongli, then still known as "Prince Bao (of the First Rank)", succeeded him as the Qianlong Emperor.
 The Qianlong Emperor rehabilitated many figures who had been purged during his father's reign, including restoring honours to many of his uncles who were formerly his father's rivals in the succession struggle.